Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Your essay will concentrate on language and subject matter but you should also give as much detail as you can about form/structure, content and mood and the other relevant factors.

-2. Writing Style - be bright, clear and simple.
+Be bright, clear and simple.
 Don't become too technical or use jargon for the sake of it, you'll lose marks and annoy the examiner.
 Be natural and your words will flow and make sense.

 Try not to confuse the reader.
 Write 'the poet suggests' not 'it' or 'he' suggests or 'they' suggest.